What is Home Health Care?

 Who pays for it?

-Medicare and some private insurance pay for home health care.
+Medicare and some private insurance pay for the service.